 Charlemagne Items in the Aachen Treasury

 A further item that may have belonged to Charlemagne is the Hunting Knife of Charlemagne.
 This knife is from the right period but its sheath is two centuries too new to have been the emperor’s property.
-This steel knife, together with a similar one in Bamberg, are the only medieval steel knives that have been preserved in Germany other than unintentionally from archaeological sites.
+This steel knife, together with a similar one in Bamberg, are the only medieval steel knives that have been preserved in Germany other than unintentional survivors found at archaeological sites.

 On display nearby is the Hunting Horn of Charlemagne.
 However, this olifant (horn made of an elephant tusk) is now known to be from the 11th century.
 In the Song of Roland, Roland famously died while blowing an olifant so loud when summoning Charlemagne’s assistance that his temples burst.